tsb46/fmri-findviz/README.md

 ## Quick Start

-To launch the application, run the following command in your terminal:
+To launch the application and upload an fMRI dataset through the web interface, run the following command in your terminal:

 ```bash
 findviz